ibm-cloud-docs/watson-assistant/deploy-web-chat.md

 ## Adding service desk support
 {: #deploy-web-chat-haa}

-Delight your customers with 360-degree support by integrating your web chat with a third-party service desk solution.

-The following service desk offerings are supported:
+You can configure the web chat to transfer a customer to a human customer support agent if the customer asks for help from a person.
+The following service desk integrations are supported:

 - [Zendesk](/docs/watson-assistant?topic=watson-assistant-deploy-zendesk) {: #deploy-web-chat-zendesk}
 - [Salesforce](/docs/watson-assistant?topic=watson-assistant-deploy-salesforce) {: #deploy-web-chat-salesforce}